What are Channels?

 - A new administrator can join the Parent channel when they are added to the channel they will manage.

 Subscribers don't actually join this channel

 Used in combination with Public channels, this is for situations where you want to share a link to content in a channel with the public but do not want them signing up and becoming Workplace Members in the channel.

-Example: Since the global pandemic has resulting in shifting regulations and requirements, an informational channel that lists the current guidelines would be helpful to the general public who are planning to visit the building or a company.
+Example: Since the global pandemic has resulted in shifting regulations and requirements, an informational channel that lists the current guidelines would be helpful to the general public who are planning to visit the building or a company.

 If you have any questions about configuring channels, reach out to our Help Desk at firstname.lastname@example.org and we will be happy to help.